 Wizards' Otto Porter: Ruled out Sunday

-Porter (knee) has been ruled out of Sunday's game against the Lakers, Ben Standig of NBC Sports Washington reports.
+Porter (knee) will not play in Sunday's game against the Pacers, Candace Buckner of The Washington Post reports.

-Porter will miss his third consecutive game with a right knee bruise, and Jeff Green will continue to start in his place.
-Porter came into this game a game-time call, so he seems to be trending in the right direction.
-His next opportunity to play will be Tuesday against Atlanta, and he should be considered questionable for that contest at this time.
+Porter will miss his seventh consecutive game as he continues to deal with a right knee strain.
+He seems to be moving towards a return in the near future, and his next opportunity to play will be Wednesday against Detroit.
+Trevor Ariza should continue to start in his place.

 More News